See What's on the Inside

-See What's on the Inside is the seventh studio album by British rock band Asking Alexandria.
+See What's on the Inside is the seventh studio album by English rock band Asking Alexandria.
 The album was released on 1 October 2021 through Better Noise Music and was produced by Matt Good.
 The album is the first release from the band under Better Noise Music.

 Background and promotion

 On 7 June 2021, the band announced that they signed to Better Noise Music.
 On 20 August, the band surprise released a brand new single "Alone Again".
 At the same time, the band revealed the album itself, the album cover, the track list, and release date.
 Guitarist Ben Bruce commented about the track: "'Alone Again' and the rest of this album is the result of us reconnecting and falling back in love with why we started this band in the first place.
 No frills or cheap tricks, just the five of us playing our instruments as hard and as loud as we can!"

 On 31 August, the band unveiled the official music video for "Alone Again".
 On 23 September, one week before the album release, the band teased on their social media the song "Faded Out" which would be available on 1 October.
 To promote the album, the band also announced that they will support A Day to Remember's rescheduled "The Re-Entry Tour" along with Point North in September 2021.
 On 27 September, the group announced their headlining European/UK Tour 2022 to support the album.
 On 1 October, in celebration of the album release, the band debuted the music video for the song "Never Gonna Learn".

 On 20 May 2022, the band released the official music video of an alternate version of "Faded Out", with Sharon den Adel from the Dutch symphonic metal band Within Temptation as a guest singer.
-This version will feature in the upcoming movie The Retaliators.
+This version is featured in the movie The Retaliators.